cubing/twsearch/README.md

 `-g`    Calculate God's algorithm.

+`-H`    When doing God's algorithm calculations, use 128-bit hash to
+        encode states rather than actual packed state representation.

 `-i`    Read sequences from stdin and write inverted sequences to stdout.

 `-m` *#*  Set the max depth to search.